Measuring Employee Engagement isn’t Done by Clicks

 Whether you’re using cross-channel notifications or Krazy gluing banners on your intranet and social, make the excuse of “I couldn’t find it” impossible.

-Though I’ve touched on a few non-click metrics that can beef up your internal comms insights, ultimately, none of them measure employee engagement.
+Though I’ve touched on a few non-click metrics that can beef up your internal comms insights, ultimately, none of them are measuring employee engagement.
 Things like line manager relationships, equal opportunities, the fulfillment an employee feels from a position are the immeasurable measurements that make up employee engagement.

 Return on Investment (ROI) is another hot conference topic where a formula has rarely been mentioned.
 Our engagement specialists at Cerkl put together this ROI calculator sheet to help IC departments map out the potential opportunity.
 This way, internal communicators can begin to connect a monetary value to report back on or get initiatives passed.